vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/modules/07-canary-release-with-istio/README.md

   istioctl apply -f ../../istio-0.5.0/samples/bookinfo/kube/route-rule-reviews-test-v2.yaml
   ```

 5. Let's login as `jason` (any password would do).
-We will see that now the reviews have black stars (our new version is used)
+We will see that now the reviews have black stars (our new version is used).
+Now we can let a human tester or a testing tool test our new version on the whole application

 5. We verify that our new version of the _reviews_ microserice works correctly with all other microservices in production.
 We test the whole application, end-to-end, with the version of the _reviews_ microservice.